 These athletic, healthy dogs have a lifespan of between 12-16 years and suffer from few health problems the more common being skin allergies and eye disease or cataracts.

-An intelligent dog, Staffys are keen to please and easy to train but do require mental stimulation to prevent boredom.
-As with the Bullmastiff, Staffys can be aggressive with other dogs if not properly socialised at an early age.
+An intelligent dog, Staffies are keen to please and easy to train but do require mental stimulation to prevent boredom.
+As with the Bullmastiff, Staffies can be aggressive with other dogs if not properly socialised at an early age.

 What Can You Expect from a Bullmastiff Cross?